List of Marvel Comics characters: L: Live Wire

-Live Wire (Rance Preston) is a fictional character in Marvel Comics.
+Live Wire (Rance Preston) is a character in Marvel Comics.
 He first appeared in Fantastic Four Annual #5 (November 1967), and was created by Stan Lee and Jack Kirby.

-The character subsequently appears in Marvel Two-in-One #70 (December 1980), and then as a member of the Circus of Crime in Ghost Rider (vol. 2) #72-73 (September–October 1982).
+The character subsequently appears in Marvel Two-in-One #70 (December 1980), and then as a member of the Circus of Crime in Ghost Rider (vol. 2) #72–73 (September–October 1982).

 Rance Preston was born in Houston, Texas.
 His weapon is an electrified lariat of which he is a master.
 He also has various skills that he learned working on a ranch as a cowboy, such as horseback riding.
 He was once an agent of the Psycho-Man.
 Live Wire later teamed up with Shellshock, another former agent of the Psycho-Man.

 Live Wire frees the Circus of Crime from a prison wagon on its way to the penitentiary, and he then joins the group.
 The group captures Power Man, but with the help of Black Goliath, Power Man defeats the Circus.
 Live Wire also fights the original Ghost Rider as part of the Circus of Crime.

 While battling John Steele, Live Wire was apparently accidentally eaten by Princess Python's pet snake.

 Live Wire has an electrified cable that he uses as a lariat.
 Anyone ensnared by it suffers damage from the electricity.
 He wears insulated gloves and clothing that protects him from electricity.